Call us toll free: 888 332 2238

 But this enthusiasm quickly dissipated in a swirl of uncertainty, with the S&P falling over 2%, the NASDAQ dropping 3%, and the Dow Jones Industrial Average losing 1.2% by the end of the first post-election week.
 Rising bond yields—led by the 10-year Treasury climbing to 4.5%—highlighted inflationary concerns, while controversial cabinet appointments raised questions about the administration’s ability to navigate legislative hurdles and effectively manage foreign policy.

-Clearly there is tension between confidence in Trump’s economic agenda and doubts about its execution.
-The challenge for investors is how to navigate volatility without overreacting to either positive and negative news.
-It’s a good time to be cautious and stay focused on fundamentals.
+Clearly, there is tension between confidence in Trump’s economic agenda and doubts about its execution.
+The challenge for investors is how to navigate volatility without overreacting to either positive or negative news.
+It's a good time to remain disciplined, grounded in core investment principles, and committed to long-term objectives.

 Bitcoin’s Rally: Promise or Peril?